hakamadare/rubygem-surveymonkey/README.md

 API method responses are parsed into Ruby data structures; do with them as you think best.

+SurveyMonkey API responses include a `status` attribute.
+The possible values of this attribute are documented upstream; `Surveymonkey::Client` inspects each API response and raises a `Surveymonkey::Error` if the status code is other than 0.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.